 For instance, if the stroke seems to be 55 mm, there will be a travel reduction spacer of 2.5 mm.
 So, eventually, you will get a stroke of 52.5 mm.

-(ii) Measure coil shocks: Unlike the air shocks, measuring the coil shocks is very effortless.
+Unlike air shocks, measuring coil shocks is very effortless.
 At first, you have to withdraw the spring from the shock.

 Then find out the point where the shaft enters the shock body.
 Hold your roll meter on that point and take a measurement to the point where the eye begins on the shaft.